-When the Crown makes redress to atone for acknowledged injustices, for example, this is said to restore the honour and integrity of the Crown.
+Both parties have a duty to act in good faith, fairly, reasonably and honourably.
+When the Crown makes redress to atone for acknowledged injustices, this is said to restore the honour and integrity of the Crown.

-An example is the public apology made by the Crown to Ngāi Tahu at Ōnuku Marae, 29 November 1998.
+An example is the Crown's public apology made to Ngāi Tahu at Ōnuku Marae on 29 November 1998.